 - Road Test: Determines if the driver has a minimum level of skills to safely operate a vehicle in most traffic situations.
 The driver will drive over a predetermined route that must contain all of the required maneuvers and at least two random maneuvers.
 Once a route has been established, it can be used as long as conditions allow.

-To receive a copy of the customizable Model Driver’s License Manual, the customizable Model Mentor Guide, and the Knowledge Test Item Pool, please contact us and select Driver Testing from the drop-down menu of subjects.
+To receive a copy of the customizable Model Driver’s License Manual, the customizable Model Mentor Guide, and the Knowledge Test Item Pool, please send a request to Driver Testing.

 Below is a list of recently added items related to this topic.
 At the bottom of the page is a button that will take you to our search results page, where you can find additional items as well as filters to customize your search for content.